 8. Marseille

-Marseille, bathed in Mediterranean sunshine, offers a Provençal twist on Christmas.
+Nearest airport: Marseille Provence Airport (MRS)Marseille, bathed in Mediterranean sunshine, offers a Provençal twist on Christmas.
 The Old Port comes alive with dazzling lights and decorations.
 Explore the Christmas market at Cours Estienne d'Orves, showcasing Provençal crafts and local products.
-Discover traditional nativity scenes, santons, displayed throughout the city and sample bouillabaisse and navettes while taking in the festive sea breeze.
+Discover traditional nativity scenes, and santons, displayed throughout the city and sample bouillabaisse and navettes while taking in the festive sea breeze.
 Marseille's blend of Mediterranean charm and Provençal traditions creates a warm and inviting Christmas destination.

 9. Rouen

 Rouen, known for its medieval architecture, offers a historical Christmas experience.
 Beyond the festive market, explore the city's Gothic cathedrals, including the famous Rouen Cathedral that inspired Monet's paintings.
 Visit the Place du Vieux-Marché, where Joan of Arc was executed, and the Joan of Arc Museum to learn about her life.
-Rouen's cobblestone streets, illuminated for Christmas, create a unique historical ambiance.
+Rouen's cobblestone streets, illuminated for Christmas, create a unique historical ambience.
 Sample local dishes like duck confit and apple tart in charming restaurants.
 Rouen's historical significance and picturesque setting make it a romantic Christmas destination.

 10. Annecy

-Where will you celebrate Christmas in France?
+Where Will You Celebrate Christmas in France?

 Buy a Travel Gift Card for your Favourite Traveler This Christmas